 Once the mirepoix is sizzling away, you get to decide which direction you want your soup to go.
 It’s time to think about spices, other vegetables, canned beans, dried lentils, canned tomatoes… what direction is this soup going to go in? in our case, for this quick tortilla soup, we are going in the Mexican direction–which my pantry dictates as canned tomatoes, ground cumin, fresh cilantro and lime.

 To blend or not to blend?

-This is a question that you should answer early on in the process, because it will inform how you are going to want to chop your ingredients.
+This is a question that you should answer early on in the soup-making process, because it will inform how you are going to chop your ingredients.
 If you’re planning on blending your soup, who cares what shape your carrots are?
 As long as everything cooks in a reasonable amount of time, your chopping skills won’t be on display in the final product.

 If you aren’t blending, you’ll want to decide how big or small you want your ingredients to be in the finished soup.